-When planning Robe in 1846, government surveyors allocated 'good grassy land' towards the rear of the township as a glebe for the erection of a church.27 A burial ground was established at the site three years later, which became Robe cemetery (SHP 12645).
+When planning Robe in 1846, government surveyors allocated 'good grassy land' towards the rear of the township as a glebe for the erection of a church.26 A burial ground was established at the site three years later, which became Robe cemetery (SHP 12645).
 However, it took over a decade for a church to be built anywhere in Robe.
-In July 1858, the Observer noted that except for a Catholic Church, which was then under construction, no other religious structure existed in the town.28
+In July 1858, the Observer noted that except for a Catholic Church, which was then under construction, no other religious structure existed in the town.27

 According to Reverend R. A. Morrison, the church was built by Father Julian Tenison-Woods on land purchased by Bishop Francis Murphy a decade earlier in 1847.
-As historian Susan Marsden observes, its establishment in Robe 'may be a reflection on the numbers of Irish immigrants who were then landing at the Port of Robe'.29 By late 1858, sometime between October and December, the church was completed.30 As Robe initially lacked a resident Catholic priest,31 Father Woods, based at Penola, periodically visited Robe to deliver services at the chapel, which he continued to do into the 1860s,32 likely until he relocated to Adelaide in 1867.
+As historian Susan Marsden observes, its establishment in Robe 'may be a reflection on the numbers of Irish immigrants who were then landing at the Port of Robe'.28 By late 1858, sometime between October and December, the church was completed.29 As Robe initially lacked a resident Catholic priest,30 Father-Woods, based at Penola, periodically visited Robe to deliver services at the chapel, which he continued to do into the 1860s,31 likely until he relocated to Adelaide in 1867.

-Furthermore, the church was used as a Catholic primary school approximately between 1869 to 1880.
-Known as St Joseph's School, by 1871 it was one of 65 Catholic schools located throughout South Australia.
-In c.1869 two small rooms with a fireplace and chimney were added to the back of the church (the western end) to provide accommodation for two teaching sisters from the order of Saint Joseph.
-The Sisters of Saint Joseph, a 'frugal order, simple and with a moderate education', were founded by Mary MacKillop and Father Woods at Penola in 1866.
-The school at Robe was among the first wave of Josephite schools established in South Australia during the late 1860s.
-Historian Liz Harfull notes that Mary 'came to help settle the first two sisters assigned as teachers' at Robe and 'kept in regular contact with the nuns serving there'.
+Furthermore, the church was used as a Catholic primary school during the years 1866 to 1880.
+In c.1866 two small rooms were added to the back of the church (the western end) to provide accommodation for the two teaching sisters from the Order of St Joseph who had begun conducting a school here.
+Known as St Joseph's School, it was one of twenty-six Catholic schools located in the diocese of Adelaide in 1867, a year after the school at Robe had opened.
+The Sisters of St Joseph, a 'frugal order, simple and with a moderate education', were founded by Mary MacKillop at Penola in the mid-1860s.32 They were the first Australian order of nuns established in South Australia and soon spread out from the South East, establishing schools throughout the state, such as at Mintaro in 1874.